How to Grow & Care for Blueberries in Containers

 Pruning

-Blueberry bushes can grow large, but they won't need pruning until their fourth year in the pot.
-The pruning will stimulate more growth.
-Prune the bushes before it begins its new growth phase.
+Blueberry bushes can grow large but won't need pruning until their fourth year in the pot.
+Pruning will stimulate more growth.
+Prune the bushes before they begin their new growth phase.
 Use sterilized, sharp garden tools to cut dead, weak, low-growing, and unruly branches in the late winter or early spring.
 Pruning thins out the old growth, allowing light into the middle of the bush.

 Propagating Blueberries

-1. With a sharp, sterilized garden cutting tool, remove the last 5 inches of growth from a healthy branch.
+1. Remove the last 5 inches of growth from a healthy branch with a sharp, sterilized garden-cutting tool.

-2. Remove most of the leaves from the branch, leaving the top two or three leaves.
-Dip the cut bottom of the branch in rooting hormone.
+2. Remove most leaves from the branch, leaving the top two or three.
+Dip the cut bottom of the branch in the rooting hormone.

-4. The pot should stay in bright but indirect light and the soil should stay moist but not waterlogged.
+4. The pot should stay in bright but indirect light, and the soil should remain moist but not waterlogged.

-5. New leaves should grow in a few months and the roots should be settling in enough to transplant the seedling to a larger pot.
+5. New leaves should grow in a few months, and the roots should settle enough to transplant the seedlings into a larger pot.

 Growing Blueberries From Seeds

 Blueberry seeds are hidden inside the fruit and need coaxing to separate them from the interior pulp.
-You can grab seeds from existing fruit or buy them in order to start your container garden.
+You can grab seeds from existing fruit or buy them for your container garden.
 Just make sure you are buying or taking seeds from pollinating varieties.
 You will want to start the process in the fall in warm regions and the spring in cool climates.
 Once you have the seeds, take these steps:

 1. Put the seeds in the freezer for 90 days.